developer-zebra/developer-zebra-site/src/datawedge/8-2/guide/samples/multiactivity1/index.md

 This sample app is based on a previous blog post  <a href="https://developer.zebra.com/blog/using-datawedge-multiple-android-activities">Using DataWedge with Multiple Android Activities</a>

->**Note**: This application is intended for demonstration purposes only.
+> This sample application is intended for demonstration purposes only.
 It is provided as-is without guarantee or warranty and may be modified to suit individual needs.
-The appearance of sample app screens can vary by sample app version, Android version, and screen size.

 ##APIs Used